Job Posting Disclaimer

 To learn more about employment scams, your rights, and appropriate actions, please visit this helpful page from the Riley Guide: http://www.rileyguide.com/scams.html

-All job listings are posted at the discretion of Career Services.
+All job listings are posted at the discretion of the Career Center.
 We will not post jobs that appear to discriminate against applicants on the basis of race, color, religion, creed, age, national origin, disabled or Vietnam Era veteran status, sexual orientation, disability, or gender.
-Career Services also reserves the right to refuse to post jobs that do not support the interests of the university.
+The Career Center also reserves the right to refuse to post jobs that do not support the interests of the university.